 This week is all about teamwork as you're introduced to some techniques and practices common in an Agile or XP workplace.
 Working on a set project in small groups, you'll learn to master Git workflow, QA, Standups/Scrums, Kanban and pair programming in a team environment.
 This is also a great opportunity to practise and consolidate the skills and concepts learned in previous weeks.
 This week you'll also start working with the careers team so you can start planning your job hunting strategy.

 This week you consolidate your learning by building a full-stack project using everything you've learnt from the previous weeks.
 Agile, Git workflow, User Stories, and teamwork are revisited in another team based project.
 Part of your learning this week will also include some advanced job hunter techniques.

 This week you get back to pure object oriented design with a series of individual challenges designed to stretch your understanding of techniques for OOD.
 This week will reinforce behaviours like testing first, using enough design upfront and using the XP values to guide your behaviour as a developer.
 The challenges this week will be undertaken individually, and are designed to mimic technical tests commonly used by employers as part of the recruitment process.
 You'll also start practicing technical interviews and networking.

-By now you are confident Junior Developer.
+By now you're a confident Junior Developer.
 To put your skills to the test, you'll build a final project that shows how far you've come since you started.
 This week a fewer new topics are introduced and instead you focus on building the first version of your final project.